statiqdev/Website/input/framework/concepts/pipelines.md

 Order: 4
-Description: A pipeline is a series of modules executed in sequence.
 ---
-A *pipeline* is a series of modules executed in sequence that results in final output documents.
+A pipeline is a series of modules executed in sequence that results in final output documents.

 A given [execution](/framework/concepts/execution) can have multiple pipelines which are executed in sequence, and subsequent pipelines have access to the documents from the previous pipelines.
 Conceptually, a simple pipeline looks like:

 <div class="mermaid">
     graph TD